shpml/fundamentals/11_chapter/02_lesson.md

 myNumbers[1] * 2;
 console.log(myNumbers);
 ```
-Confirm your answer by entering the above code in a new Repl.it session.
+Confirm your answer by entering the above code in a new JS Bin session.

 ## Adding Complexity – Nested Arrays